 - Its accessory tray Star diagonal provides more comfortable viewing position

-Celestron Nexstar 6SE is another planet and Galaxies viewing telescope from Celestron company. my opinion, you can easily buy this telescope because it has great quality and excellent features.
+Celestron Nexstar 6SE is another planet and Galaxies viewing telescope from Celestron company.
+In my opinion, you can easily buy this telescope because it has great quality and excellent features.

 4. Celestron NexStar 130SLT Computerized Telescope